 You have probably noticed at one point that as soon as you search something online the ads start tracing you everywhere you go.
-Data hoarding companies nowadays use sophisticated techniques to identify you online and sell your data to advertisers and that is happening even in real-time.
-New ways to identify the internet users online are emerging, but these three by far are the most popular methods advertisers use for tracking:
+Data hoarding companies use sophisticated methods to identify you and sell your data to advertisers.
+And that is happening in real-time.
+New ways to identify the internet users online are emerging, but these three by far are the most popular ones advertisers use:

 Browser and device fingerprinting

-A cookie is a small file that stays on your browser and contains a user ID, session ID and other bits of text.
-It helps websites to function properly and allows a user to stay signed in or keep a shopping cart details after coming back to the website.
-Cookies have a unique property: they are domain bound, meaning that they only can be read by the website they belong to.
+A cookie is a small file that stays on your web browser and contains a user ID, session ID, and other bits of text.
+It helps websites to function properly.
+For example, it allows a user to stay signed in or keep a shopping cart details after coming back to the website.
+Cookies have a unique property – they are domain bound.
+This means that they only can be read by the website they belong to.